The Uffizi: What to Prioritise

 Florence’s Santa Maria Novella station sits at the centre of the city, walkable to most things worth seeing.
 The historic centre is entirely pedestrianised within the ZTL zone — if you’ve driven in, don’t.
 Trams connect the station to the western suburbs.
 The city is small enough that walking is the correct mode: most of the key sites sit within a 20-minute radius of each other.
 A day trip to Siena by bus (Tiemme/SENA), an hour and a half each way, is worth doing.

-The benchmarks: a bistecca alla Fiorentina — T-bone, Chianina beef, minimum 800g, served rare or not at all — at Buca Mario or Il Latini.
-A lampredotto sandwich, the Florentine street food of braised tripe stomach in a roll dipped in its own cooking broth, from a tripperia stand in the Mercato Centrale.
-Schiacciata, a flat olive-oil flatbread, eaten warm from a bakery in the Oltrarno at 9am.
-Wine is Chianti Classico or Morellino di Scansano; the carafe house wine in a trattoria is usually fine and always cheaper.
+Florence has a food culture built on a few things done with complete seriousness.
+The bistecca alla Fiorentina — a T-bone from Chianina cattle, minimum 800g, served rare or not at all — is the benchmark dish.
+If a trattoria offers to cook it well done, order something else.
+Lampredotto is the city’s street food: braised tripe stomach in a soft roll, dipped in its own cooking broth, eaten standing.
+It is cheap by any standard.
+Schiacciata, a flat olive-oil flatbread, is correct warm at 9am from a bakery, before they sell out.
+Wine is Chianti Classico or Morellino di Scansano; the house carafe in a trattoria is almost always fine and always cheaper than the bottle list.

 Practical Tips